Diệp Hoài Xuân: Personal life

-Diệp Hoài Xuân was born to a poor Khmer Krom family in Cà Mau Province.
-A tall and gifted footballer he joined the local youth team of Ca Mau.
-He has dual Cambodian-Vietnamese citizenship.
+Xuân was born to a poor Khmer Krom family in Cà Mau province.
+A tall and gifted footballer, he joined the local youth team of Cà Mau.
+He has dual Cambodian–Vietnamese citizenship.
 As for the result, he is eligible to represent either Cambodia and Vietnam.

 Club career

-Hoài Xuân initially had aspirations to join Dong Thap FC, but after he was told he didn't have any opportunity there he spent the next three years playing for lower club sides in the second and third division.
+Xuân initially had aspirations to join Dong Thap FC, but after he was told he didn't have any opportunity there he spent the next three years playing for lower club sides in the second and third division.
 In 2015, he joined Kirivong Sok Sen Chey and played a crucial role in the team's season, and was awarded Cambodian citizenship as a result, even though they did finish last in the 2015 Cambodian League.
 In 2016, he finally joined Dong Thap FC and started playing in top flight football in Vietnam.

 At the end of the 2016 season Dong Thap finished bottom of the league and were relegated.
 However on 21 September 2016, just three days after the last match, runners up Hải Phòng revealed that they had been tracking Hoài Xuân's progress for some time and agreed to sign him.